fsi-open/admin-bundle/Resources/doc/admin_element_crud.md

 Every single admin element must be registered as a service with ``admin.element`` tag.
 Optionally you can also use tag ``alias`` attribute to assign element into group.
-Group name as element name is translated so you can use translation key as a group name (alias)
+Group name same as element name is translated so you can use translation key as a group name (alias)

 ```xml